 This post may contain affiliate links, please read our disclosure policy.

-My family and I make the road trip to St. Augustine several times a year, once for Spring Break and once to stay when we go to the Daytona 500.
-We camp when we visit usually, we stay at Bryn Mawr Ocean Front Resort.
+We camp in our RV when we visit usually, we stay at Bryn Mawr Ocean Front Resort.
 This St. Augustine campground has two pools, a playground, and most importantly…it is directly on the beach.
 Just a short walk over a bridge and you have reached the beach.
 Grab some boogie boards at the drug store, Winn Dixie or any of the beach shops and watch your kids have fun for hours.
 If you live in Central Florida – the drive to St. Augustine isn’t bad at all, it takes us about 3.5 hours from the Tampa area and it’s about 2 hours from Orlando.
+Now that the kids are in college at UCF, they make the drive over a few times a year!

 There are many things to do this historic city that are affordable, many of the events and activities listed here are under $10, with some activities being free of charge.
 Since the city is such an important landmark, you don’t even have to travel outside of the city limits to fully enjoy the area!